 - 30% of the workforce has a professional or graduate degree.

 - More bookstores per capita than any other city in America

-- The birthplace of the first analog computer, the Internet, and the first instant photograph
+- The birthplace of the first analog computer, instant photograph and the Internet

-Most IBS students visit Cambridge often, and some choose to live there.
+Most Brandeis IBS students visit Cambridge often, and some choose to live there.
 There are many eclectic neighborhoods, ranging from those with modest rents to very expensive ones.
-North Cambridge and neighboring Somerville are especially popular with Brandeis students because they are connected by a short train ride to the campus.
+North Cambridge and neighboring Somerville are especially popular because they are connected by a short train ride to the campus.
 Cambridge is also a “walker’s city,” with easily accessible shopping and cultural attractions.

 Information about Cambridge: